 The table below summarizes the GPIO and Analog to Digital Converter input positions on the header

 In the above image, firmware version is displayed as 00000008, default device ID 00000000, default user name and password as ‘admin’.
-The user can change and save the Device ID, User name and Password as explained in command set (Page No.19) or changing the appropriate field on this page and clicking on the save button on right side.
+The user can change and save the Device ID, User name and Password as explained in command set (Page No.19) or changing the appropriate field on this page and clicking on the save button on the right side.
 The user name and password can be reset to factory defaults via Factory Reset explained elsewhere in this document.
-The Basic Network Settings Shows the Device MAC address, Host Name and IP Address.
+The Basic Network Settings Shows the Device MAC address, Host Name, and IP Address.
 The default host name and IP Address can also be changed according to the user wish.
 After saving changes the board will reboot with the new network settings.

 9.Controlling the Module Through TELNET Interface

-The simple set of ASCII based human readable command set supported by this module makes controlling relays easy via TELNET protocol very easy.
+The simple set of ASCII based human-readable command set supported by this module makes controlling relays easy via TELNET protocol very easy.
 The following sections give examples of how to use the module with Hyper Terminal and Tera term.